mozzius/graysky/apps/nextjs/src/posts/2023-10-17-getting-started-atproto.md

 ## Viewing any post

 Let's now set up routing, so that we can view any post via the URL.
-The URL will be in the format `/profile/:handle/post/:rkey`, where `:uri` is the URI of the post we want to view.
-We'll use Next.js's built-in routing for this.
-We'll need to make a folder structure like this:
+The URL will be in the format `/profile/:handle/post/:rkey`.
+We'll take the two dynamic sections to construct the AT URI, and then use that to fetch the post thread like we did befire.
+Since we're using the Next.js App Routing, we'll need to make a folder structure like this:

 ```
 app